request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

+“Ovarian cancer” is a generic term for any primary malignant ovarian tumor.
+However, ovarian cancer is not one disease.
 There are many types of ovarian cancer, including some that are extremely rare and require specialized treatment.
+Therefore, establishing the correct diagnosis upfront is very important.
 The main types of ovarian cancer are named for the cells where the disease first forms.

-Epithelial ovarian cancer: About 90% of ovarian cancers start in the epithelium tissue, which is the lining on the outside of the ovary.
-This type of ovarian cancer is divided into serous, mucinous, endometrioid, clear cell, transitional and undifferentiated types.
+About 90% of ovarian cancers start in the epithelium tissue; these cancers may come from the fallopian tube or from cells in the ovary.
+These may also arise from tissue that has implanted on the ovary.
+For example, endometriosis attached to the ovary may turn into endometrioid (carcinoma).
+This type of ovarian cancer is divided into many subtypes, including serous, mucinous, endometrioid, clear cell, transitional and undifferentiated types.
 The risk of epithelial ovarian cancer increases with age, especially after the age of 50.

-Stromal ovarian cancer: These tumors, about 5% of ovarian cancers, grow in the connective tissue that holds the ovary together and makes estrogen and progesterone.
+These tumors represent about 5% of ovarian cancers.
+They grow in the connective tissue that holds the ovary together and makes estrogen and progesterone.
 Most are found in older women, but sometimes they occur in girls.

 Stromal tumors usually do not spread as fast as other ovarian tumors.
-Sub-types include granulosa, granulosa-theca and Sertoli-Leydig cell tumors.
+Subtypes include granulosa, theca and Sertoli-Leydig cell tumors.

-Primary peritoneal ovarian cancer is a rare cancer.
-It has cells like those on the outside of the ovaries, but it starts in the lining of the pelvis and abdomen.
+Primary peritoneal ovarian cancer is rare.
+It has cells that look like high-grade serous ovarian cancer, but it starts in the lining of the pelvis and/or abdomen.
 Women can get this type of cancer even after their ovaries have been removed.
-Symptoms and treatment are similar to epithelial ovarian cancer.
-Fallopian tube cancer is also a rare cancer.
-It starts in the fallopian tube and acts like epithelial ovarian cancer.
-Symptoms and treatment are similar to ovarian cancer.
+Symptoms and treatment are similar to those of epithelial ovarian cancer.

 Ovarian cancer screening